We have proposed a system for electronic transactions without relying on trust.

 This course is designed to be an introduction to the theory and mechanics behind cryptocurrencies.
 It is intended for professional software engineers, and assumes a basic knowledge of programming and computer science.
 Beyond merely blockchains, the study of cryptocurrencies is inherently multidisciplinary, touching concepts from computer science, security, economics, and history.
 Though our primary focus will be on computer science, we’ll also delve into each of those disciplines where appropriate.

-- Cypherpunks, digital currencies, and the precursors to Bitcoin
+- Cypherpunks, digital money, and the precursors to Bitcoin

-- Cryptography 101: public-key cryptography, hashing, and Merkle trees
+- Cryptography 101: public-key cryptography, digital identities, hashing, and Merkle trees

 - Cryptoeconomics and incentive design